loicrouchon/findjava/README.md

 ## Installation

-The goal is for jvm-finder to be available in as many package managers for Linux, macOS and Windows as possible so that you can depend on it when packaging your application in those package managers.
+The goal is for findjvm to be available in as many package managers for Linux, macOS and Windows as possible so that you can depend on it when packaging your application in those package managers.

 For the moment, we are not there, but we're progressing.